niplav/site/range_and_forecasting_accuracy.md

 > Near-term is more predictable and hence conclusions are more likely to be true, but far futures may be more entertaining since more extreme things are possible.

 *—Anders Sandberg, “Grand Futures” p.
 32, 2023*

+> Two main indicators of forecasting ease are the forecast's size and time horizon.
+More extreme probability estimates reflect greater certainty, which may correlate with easier questions.
+Nearer-term events may also be easier for analysts to predict.

+*—Barbara A. Mellers et al., “The Value of Precision in Probability Assessment: Evidence from a Large-Scale Geopolitical Forecasting Tournament” p.
+7, 2018*